Architecture Modernization Blueprint

 In Commercial Construction & Civil Engineering

-A strategic breakdown on how mid-market Construction operators are leveraging AI-native architecture to eliminate $200,000+/year in Procore licensing fees while solving industry-specific bottlenecks.
+A strategic breakdown on how startup to $100M+ Construction operators are using AI-native architecture to eliminate $200,000+/year in Procore licensing fees while solving industry-specific bottlenecks.

 The Construction Disconnect